Climate Change Funding and Management

 As illustrated in figure 2, many federal entities manage programs and activities related to climate change.
 Each of these federal departments and agencies is operating under its own set of authorities and responsibilities and addresses climate change in ways relevant to its mission.
 In the context of providing climate-related information, the National Research Council observed that no single government agency or centralized unit could perform all the required functions, and that coordination of agency roles and regional activities is a necessity.

-As a result of climate-related risks, fiscal exposure for the federal government has increased in many areas, including federal property and infrastructure, disaster aid, and federal insurance programs.
+As a result of climate-related risks, fiscal exposure for the federal government has increased in many areas, including federal property and infrastructure, supply chains, disaster aid, and federal insurance programs.
 Consequently, Limiting the Federal Government's Fiscal Exposure by Better Managing Climate Change Risks has been on GAO’s High Risk List since 2013.

 Over the past several years, federal agencies have made progress toward better organizing across and within agencies and among the various levels of government.
 The U.S. Global Change Research Program, for example, is a confederation of the research arms of 13 federal departments and agencies that carry out research and develop the nation’s response to climate change.
 In 2014, it published the National Climate Assessment report, which reviews observed and projected changes in climate in the United States, the effects of these changes, and options for responding.

 GAO-15-290: Published: Feb 11, 2015.
 Publicly Released: Feb 11, 2015.